moresleep-ai/ostep-homework/cpu-api/README-generator.md

-This command creates the default process ("a"), which then creates "b" which sleeps for 1 but doesn't do anything else; in the meanwhile, "a" then waits for "b" to complete.
+This command creates the default process ("a"), which then creates "b" which sleeps for 1 but doesn't do anything else; in the meanwhile, "a" then waits for "b" to complete.y

 More complex examples can be created.
 For example:
 * `-A "fork b,1 {} fork c,2 {} wait wait"` - process "a" creates two